Copper Fire

 What This Means for You

-If your business has outgrown its brand – if the way you show up online no longer reflects the quality of what you actually deliver – that gap is costing you.
+If your business has outgrown its brand, if the way you show up online no longer reflects the quality of what you deliver, that gap is costing you.
 Not dramatically, not all at once, but steadily.
-In any competitive market, the businesses that look the part and show up consistently in search are the ones that win the introduction.
+In any competitive market, the businesses that look the part and show up consistently in search win the introduction.
 Everything else follows from there.

 AC Public Relations